oguzhan-yilmaz/balcony/docs/as-a-python-library.md

 baws = BalconyAWS(boto3_session)
 ```

-If you don't provide your `boto3_session`, default AWS credentials will be used.s
+If you don't provide your `boto3_session`, default AWS credentials will be used.

 ### Listing available AWS services